NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-13-rent-by-district-gdansk.md

 ---
 Are you paying too much rent or to little? ... or, as Goldilocks would say, just right!

-A few comments first on our data.

-We have researched all offers advertised for each district across a number of portals, adjusting for stupid offers (rent for zl.
+We at BigDoor24 have researched all offers advertised for each district across a number of portals, adjusting for stupid offers (rent for zl.
 1 etc. !).
-Additionally we have only concentrated on those areas where there a  number of properties offered, omitting districts where we felt the number of offers were too low to confidently derive an average.
+Additionally we have only concentrated on those areas where there a large number of apartments for rent, omitting districts where there were too few.

-We would also add that these are offers (net of media) and so are open to negotiation.
+Be aware that these are offers (net of media) and so are open to negotiation.
 It would be fair to say that in a lot of cases the average could be reduced by 5 % + if we had access to actual market rents.

-We start by looking at the average Rent per district in real terms.
+Let's start by looking at the average Rent per district in real terms.

 As you can see by the Graph below, rents in the city range from under zl.
 2,300 to nearly zl.
 3,100 depending on where you decide to live.
 With the city average at 2,650, most districts are actually very close to this.